 Sending and receiving foreign currency used to be my biggest headache.

-When I was living and working in Australia, paying bills and sending money back home was nearly impossible.
+When I was working and traveling Australia, paying bills and sending money back home was nearly impossible.
 My wages were going into a foreign account, but I couldn't use my foreign card to pay bills in the United States.
 I couldn't find a practical way to transfer the money between my accounts, or even to send money to my family and friends back home.

 I tried transferring money from my foreign account to my US account via bank wire, but I was getting charged $35 every single time.
 I tried using PayPal with multiple accounts hooked up to different cards in different countries, which was clunky at best (and I still had to deal with their criminal exchange rate).
 And Western Union not only took days but they charged something like $50-$100.